NomicFoundation/slang/.changeset/smart-cooks-suffer.md

 "@nomicfoundation/slang": minor
 ---

-Improved error recovery, where leading trivia are always parsed and included before an errornous terminal.
+Improved error recovery, where leading trivia are always parsed and included before an erroneous terminal.